Catch Up on AOA’s Recent Accomplishments

 These properties will be conserved with funding from the Water Resource Restoration Sponsor Program, which seeks to protect and restore high-quality streams and wetlands in Ohio.
 This program is administered by the Ohio Department of Environmental Protection which recently completed a limited environmental assessment process for the Big Darby Creek Conservation Corridor Additions project.
 A complete copy of the environmental documents may be found here.
 AOA’s new Big Darby conservation properties are being sponsored by the City of Columbus’ Lower Olentangy Tunnel WPCLF loan project.

 Appalachia Ohio Alliance is dedicated to the conservation and stewardship of our land and water as sustainable natural resources that are an asset and a legacy for our community

-Appalachia Ohio Alliance is a non-profit organization dedicated to the conservation of land and water resources in Appalachia Ohio.
-Find out how you can help our cause.
+Appalachia Ohio Alliance is a regional non-profit conservancy dedicated to the conservation of land and water resources in central and southeastern Ohio.
+Find out how you can help our efforts.